 Eating Light Tip #20: Can the Canned Cranberries

 Pre-made cranberry sauce is convenient, but a quarter cup has almost as much sugar (21 grams) as a cup of soda.
 Homemade relish is much healthier.
 Simmer 2 cups fresh cranberries with 1∕2 cup each honey and water or orange juice until thick (about 20 min).
 Add in grated orange zest for more flavor.
 Cover and chill until set (30 to 60 min).

 Eating Light Tip #21: Choose the Right Cut

 At 115 calories per 3-ounce serving, skinless turkey breast has 45 fewer calories than dark meat.
 Go ahead and help yourself to dark or light meat, but leave behind the skin to save 40 calories and 5 grams of fat.
 In case turkey's not on your dinner menu, check out the list of high-protein foods you should eat.

 Eating Light Tip #22: Finish with Fruit

 To end your meal on a sweet note, help yourself to fruit.
 "I make a tropical salad with pineapple, papaya, mango, and shredded coconut," says Krieger.
 "Not only is it lighter than other desserts, but it also feels unique."
 For a more indulgent splurge, have a chocolate-dipped strawberry (48 calories, 2g fat).
-Or make one of these guilt-free chocolate desserts.
+Or make one of these naturally-sweet desserts.